-- 2. Stopper the tubes and homogenize. - 3.
+- 2. Stopper the test tubes and shake well to homogenize the mixture. - 3.
 Add 1.0 mL of 1 M potassium thiocyanate solution in tubes 1, 2 3, 4 and 5.
 Do not add in tube 6.
-Stopper and homogenize. - 4.
-When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant. - 5.
+Stopper the test tubes and shake well to homogenize the mixture. - 4.
+When all the test tubes are ready, raise your HELP card to get a colorimeter from a lab assistant. - 5.
 Prepare the colorimeter using the procedure described previously (see page 16).
 Set the wavelength at 470 nm.
-Use deionized water for the blank. - 6.
+Use deionized water as blank. - 6.
 Record the absorbance of each tube (1 to 6) at this wavelength.
 Report the results in the following table.
 Raise your HELP card to return the colorimeter.